 - The other driver owed you a duty of care.
 Every driver is bound by a duty to act in a reasonable manner on the road, so this is generally an easy criterion to meet.
 If the at-fault driver is behind the wheel of a vehicle on any street in Nebraska, he owes other drivers a duty of care.

 - You suffered damages because of the accident.
 Finally, you must demonstrate that you were harmed in the crash.
-Possible damages include physical injuries, property damage, pain and suffering, lost wages, permanent disability, and loss of earning potential.
-An experienced attorney will help you document these losses and will negotiate with the insurance company for the negligent driver for the full value of your damages.
+Possible damages include physical injuries, property damage, pain and suffering, lost wages, permanent disability from a catastrophic or traumatic brain injury, and loss of earning potential.
+An experienced accident attorney will help you document these losses and will negotiate with the insurance company for the negligent driver for the full value of your damages.

 This process may seem overwhelming, especially as you are recovering from the initial shock of your accident.
 However, as your attorney, Matt Lathrop and his team will take care of all of this on your behalf.
 The best part is—you won’t have to pay anything upfront.
 You won’t owe us a dime until we win the case for you.
 At that point, we will collect a percentage of your compensation.